root-project/root/README/ReleaseNotes/v608/index.md

 Exceptions are now caught in the interactive ROOT session, instead of terminating ROOT.

 ## Parallelisation
-Three methods have been added to manage implicit multi-threading in ROOT: ROOT::EnableImplicitMT(numthreads), ROOT::DisableImplicitMT and ROOT::IsImplicitMTEnabled.
+* Three methods have been added to manage implicit multi-threading in ROOT: ROOT::EnableImplicitMT(numthreads), ROOT::DisableImplicitMT and ROOT::IsImplicitMTEnabled.
 They can be used to enable, disable and check the status of the global implicit multi-threading in ROOT, respectively.
+* Even if the default reduce function specified in the invocation of the MapReduce method of TProcPool returns a pointer to a TObject, the return value of MapReduce is properly casted to the type returned by the map function.
+* Add tutorial showing how to fill randomly histograms using the TProcPool class

 ## I/O Libraries
 * Custom streamers need to #include TBuffer.h explicitly (see